Content Map Terms

 Coronary Artery Disease: Family History

-People with one or more close relatives who have or had early coronary artery disease (CAD) are at an increased risk for CAD.
-For men, early CAD is being diagnosed before age 55.
-For women, early CAD is being diagnosed before 65.footnote 1
+You're more likely to have coronary artery disease if you have one or more close relatives who had early coronary artery disease.
+For men, this means being diagnosed before age 55.
+For women, it means being diagnosed before 65.

-In addition to inherited factors, there is probably a large environmental component to the increased risk seen in some families.
-People who smoke expose their family members to second-hand smoke, increasing the risk of heart disease in their family members.
+Along with inherited genes, lifestyle choices are probably a large part of the increased risk seen in some families.
+People who smoke expose their family to second-hand smoke.
+This increases the risk of heart disease in their family members.
 Children of parents who smoke are more likely to smoke than children of non-smokers.
 Dietary habits may also play a role.
-Families who eat fatty diets are more likely to develop CAD than those who eat more balanced diets.
+Families who eat fatty diets are more likely to develop coronary artery disease than those who eat more balanced diets.
+Changing these behaviours may greatly reduce your chance of having coronary artery disease.

 Credits